 Today it’s evident that chatbots are an integral part of contact centers.
 They reduce agent workload, and take over high-volume – low-value queries, freeing up agents to focus on more meaningful work.
 This is beneficial for everyone as it increases agent satisfaction and shortens resolution time for customers.

 Companies usually use rule-based chatbots, which guide users through a series of menus.
 Alternatively, they’ll use an AI chatbot, which recognizes user intent and provides an appropriate response.
 If chatbots can’t provide the assistance a customer needs, then the fallback option is usually a transfer to an agent.
 This kind of approach has shown great results all over the world, as businesses are adopting chatbots at a growing rate.
 Connecting your chatbot to a knowledge base can supercharge it, increasing the use cases it can cover, and even further reduce agent involvement.

 How does Knowledge Base empower chatbots

-Creating a chatbot that can cover hundreds of questions and solve hundreds of issues can be slow and expensive.
-But the worst thing is that it requires regular maintenance.
-Information can quickly get outdated.
+Creating a chatbot that can cover hundreds of questions and solve hundreds of issues can be slow and expensive – and it requires regular maintenance.

 Connecting your chatbot to a knowledge base can solve all of those problems.

-Chatbots will instantly be enriched with all the data already in knowledge base, and depending on the channel you use, will be able to send video tutorials, pdf files, pictures, or sound messages.
+Chatbots will instantly be enriched with all the data already in your knowledge base, and depending on the channel you use, will be able to send video tutorials, pdf files, images, or audio files.

 This can greatly reduce your customer service workload, and wait time for customers, especially on peak days.
 It’s all about increasing customer experience and satisfaction.
 Today, customers want information quickly but also with the rise of digitalization, they want that information on a variety of channels.
 Chatbots are a great tool for that, and are rapidly becoming a new standard for customer service.